Sebastian Rode: Bayern Munich

-On 14 April 2014, Rode signed a pre-contract with Bayern Munich to join them on 1 July 2014, at the end of his contract with Eintracht Frankfurt.
+On 14 April 2014, Rode signed a pre-contract with Bayern Munich to join them effectively on 1 July, at the end of his contract with Frankfurt.
 He made his debut for Bayern on 13 August 2014 in a 2–0 defeat against Borussia Dortmund in the German Supercup.
-On 5 November 2014, Rode played in the Champions League for the first time in a 2-0 home win against AS Roma, coming on as a substitute for David Alaba in the 81st minute.
+On 5 November 2014, Rode played in the Champions League for the first time in a 2-0 home win against Roma, coming on as a substitute for David Alaba in the 81st minute.
 On 22 November 2014, he scored his first goal for Bayern in a 4–0 home win against Hoffenheim, scoring the final goal in the 87th minute.
 On 10 December 2014, Rode scored a header from a corner kick in a Champions League group stage match against CSKA Moscow, putting Bayern up 2–0 in a match that would end 3–0 with CSKA Moscow being knocked out.

 During his time at Bayern, Rode won the Bundesliga title in 2015 and 2016 and the DFB Cup in 2016, but was never able to establish himself as a regular starter.

 Borussia Dortmund

 On 6 June 2016, Rode signed a four-year contract with Borussia Dortmund.
-On 14 August 2016, Rode made his debut in 2–0 defeat against his former team, Bayern Munich in the DFL-Supercup.
-He scored his first goal for Dortmund on 17 September 2016 in a 6-0 win against SV Darmstadt 98.
+On 14 August, Rode made his debut in 2–0 defeat against his former team, Bayern Munich in the DFL-Supercup.
+He scored his first goal for Dortmund on 17 September in a 6-0 win against SV Darmstadt 98.
 Rode finished his first season at Dortmund reaching third place in the league, with one goal in 21 league matches.
 He also won the DFB Cup with the team, but did not make an appearance in the tournament.

 Rode started the 2017–18 season by losing the German Super Cup against Bayern.
 After this game, he did not make any Bundesliga or DFB-Pokal appearances during the entire 2017–18 season due to an injury.
 He returned to the pitch after a one-year break, making two appearances for Borussia Dortmund II in the Regionalliga West during the first half of the 2018–19 Regionalliga season.
 He subsequently did not make any further competitive appearances for the first team.